Table of Contents

 Yoga is an ancient practice that unites mind, body, and spirit.
 It involves physical postures called asanas, controlled breathing techniques known as pranayama, and meditation.
 Regular yoga practice can improve flexibility, strength, and balance.

 Yoga goes beyond just physical exercise.
 It aims to create harmony between mental and physical well-being.
 Many find that yoga helps reduce stress and increase mindfulness.
+Unfortunately, many people are misled by yoga myths and misconceptions, thinking it’s only for relaxation or flexibility.

 The core of yoga lies in its holistic approach to health.
 It encourages practitioners to be present in the moment and connect with their bodies.